 As we age, we lose volume in our face.
 The crease between the cheek and lip (the nasolabial fold), the junction of the lower eyelid and cheek (the nasojugal fold, or “tear trough”), and the progression of the jowl to the chin (the marionette line), all tend to become accentuated by shadow as we age.
 Elsewhere on the face, full cheeks may lose their prominence, and lips may seem to thin and wrinkle.
-Restoring volume to smooth these transition zones and refill areas where fullness has been lost is a wonderful solution that minimizes the effects of age and restores youth and beauty.
-Fat cells can be harvested as fat grafts from your own body and injected to smooth wrinkles and other areas in need of volume.*
+Restoring volume to smooth these transition zones is a wonderful solution that minimizes the effects of age.
+We can harvest fat cells as fat grafts from your own body and injected to smooth wrinkles and other areas in need of volume.*

 What Can Fat Injections Correct?

-Fat injections can be used to refresh tired, aged hands, and can also be used to replenish or add volume to arms, buttocks, and elsewhere.* Fat grafts are an excellent choice in certain breast reconstructions after lumpectomy or mastectomy.
-Fat grafts may also be used to improve deformities from previous liposuction, disease or trauma.
+We can use fat injections to refresh tired, aged hands, and also to replenish or add volume to arms, buttocks, and elsewhere.* Fat grafts are an excellent choice in certain breast reconstructions after lumpectomy or mastectomy.
+As a result, we also can use grafts to improve deformities from previous liposuction, disease or trauma.
 Fat grafts are often performed in conjunction with other procedures, such as liposuction, facelift, blepharoplasty (eyelid lift), breast reconstruction and other facial and body plastic surgery procedures.

 The Fat Injection Procedure

 Dr. Dahan’s safe and effective fat injection technique provides a soft, natural feel.
-Utilizing local anesthesia, the fat is obtained from an area such as the abdomen or hip with sterile liposuction techniques and then thoroughly rinsed and cleansed to concentrate the fat cells.
-A special blunt needle, known as a cannula, is then used for injection of the fat in layers of fine tunnels.
-Placing small amounts of fat in a very precise fashion, until the desired contour has been achieved, maximizes its longevity by enabling the growth of new blood vessels to nourish the grafted fat cells.
-Larger fat grafting surgeries may need to be performed in a hospital or outpatient surgery center and may require general anesthesia or IV sedation.
+Utilizing local anesthesia, we then obtain the fat from an area such as the abdomen or hip with sterile liposuction techniques.
+We thoroughly rinse and clean to concentrate the fat cells.
+Then we use a special blunt needle, known as a cannula, for injecting the fat into layers of fine tunnels.
+We achieve the desired contour through placing small amounts of fat being in a very precise fashion.
+We achieve the desired contour through This maximizes its longevity by enabling the growth of new blood vessels to nourish the grafted fat cells.
+However, we may need to perform larger fat grafting surgeries in a hospital or outpatient surgery center.

 What Should I Expect After Fat Grafting Surgery?

 The injected fat is living tissue and the blood supply it develops in its new location enables the achievement of long-term results.
-If some absorption does occur, additional treatments may be performed at any time, but the final result of fat grafting can last for several years.* There is minimal pain connected with the procedure and any discomfort is controlled with oral medication.
-Most patients experience mild swelling and bruising, which can be kept to a minimum by applying ice.
-Patients are up and around the day of the procedure but strenuous activities should be avoided for at least 1 week.
+If some absorption does occur, we can perform additional treatments at any time.
+Most importantly, the final result of fat grafting can last for several years.* Post surgery, patients report minimal pain.
+We are able to control any discomfort through the use of oral medication.
+Applying ice can minimize the mild swelling and bruising most patients experience.

 Fat Transplantation Risks